 Grupo Barceló denies food shortages in Cuba and publishes images of its culinary offerings to prove it

-Grupo Barceló denies food shortages in Cuba with images of its buffet in Varadero, despite complaints from Canadian tourists about the poor quality of the food and the deterioration of the facilities.
+Grupo Barceló denies food shortages in Cuba, sharing images of its buffet in Varadero, despite complaints from Canadian tourists about the poor quality of the food and the deteriorating facilities.

 Mesa bufé en el resort de Varadero Barceló Solymar - Occidental Arenas Blancas © Facebook / Barceló Solymar — Occidental Arenas Blancas